LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

    -  Ingress = HAProxy and/or F5 BIG-IP.

 -  Worker/Compute = The life-cycle of these Nodes are handled by the MachineSet API.
-Master nodes do not use the MachineSet API as to prevent accidental deletion of the control plane.
+Control Plane Nodes do not use the MachineSet API as to prevent accidental deletion of the control plane.
 [24]

    -  CRI-O (container runtime)
    -  kubelet